 Figure 1.1: Location of Mercury PV SEF Cluster.
-Red Arrow indicates the Northern Cluster
+Red Arrow indicates location of Southern Cluster (Blue and Pink)

 1.2 APPROACH TO STUDY

 The terms of reference for the SIA require:

 - A description of the environment that may be affected by the activity and the manner in which the environment may be affected by the proposed facility. - A description and assessment of the potential social issues associated with the proposed facility. - Identification of enhancement and mitigation aimed at maximising opportunities and avoiding and or reducing negative impacts.